-- 1. Fibreglass spears may only be equipped with fibreglass spear thrusting tips, as defined in section 8.4.4 on page 41. - 2.
+- 1. Fibreglass spears may only be equipped with fibreglass spear thrusting tips, as defined in section 8.4.4 on page 43. - 2.
 Fibreglass spears may not be equipped with cutting or smashing heads. - 3.
 Pultruded fibreglass piping is the only permissable material for the construction of fibreglass spears.
 No other material may be used. - 4.
-Fiberglass spears shall be constructed with pultruded fiberglass shafts with an outside diameter of no less than 31.75mm ($1\frac{1}{4}$ inches) and no greater than 33.38mm ($1\frac{5}{16}$ inches).
-Minimum manufacturer-specified wall thickness shall be 3.2mm ($\frac{1}{8}$ inch) and the minimum measurable wall thickness shall be 2.38mm ($\frac{3}{32}$ inch). - 5.
+Fiberglass spears shall be constructed with pultruded fiberglass shafts with an outside diameter of no less than 31.75mm (11⁄2 inches) and no greater than 33.38mm (1 $\frac{5}{16}$ inches).
+Minimum manufacturer-specified wall thickness shall be 3.2mm ( $\frac{1}{8}$ inch) and the minimum measurable wall thickness shall be 2.38mm ( $\frac{3}{32}$ inch). - 5.
 The end of the shaft to which the thrusting tip is attached must be covered with a schedule-40 PVC cap.
 This cap must have an interior diameter equal to the outside diameter of the shaft (32mm or $1\frac{1}{4}$ inches).
 The thrusting tip will then be attached over this cap. - 6.
 Counterweights, or any other addition that significantly increases the weight of the spear, are prohibited. - 7.
 The butt end of the shaft shall be smooth and free of cracks or frayed fibres.
 The butt shall be taped over or otherwise sealed. - 8.
 It is recommended, but not required, that the entire length of the shaft be taped, because prolonged exposure to sunlight will shorten the lifespan of the shaft.
 If a weapon is completely taped, a marshal may require one section be untaped enough to determine that pultruded fibreglass has been used in the construction of the shaft. - 9.
 Total spear length shall not exceed 3.65m (12 feet). - 10.
 Fibreglass spears must be clearly marked for ownership. - 11.
 Mechanical devices that are used to guide or propel spears (known as sliders) are prohibited. - 12.
 The shafts of fibreglass spears may contain up to two splices.
-Splices must be made according to the following standards: - (a) The splice must use a solid fibreglass rod or fibreglass tube with a wall thickness of 3.2mm ($\frac{1}{8}$ inch).
-The rod or tube must have an outside diameter of 25.4mm (1 inch) and be between 204mm (8 inches) and 304mm (12 inches) in length. - (b) Each end to be spliced shall be cut square and must be clean of cracks or frayed fibres. - (c) The rod shall extend at least 102mm (4 inches) into each spliced end. - (d) One or both of these two methods shall secure the splice: - i.
-Epoxying both ends of the fibreglass rod before insertion. - ii.
-Epoxying one end of the fibreglass rod before insertion, and thoroughly taping the splice over with fibre tape.
+Splices must be made according to the following standards: - (a) The splice must use a solid fibreglass rod or fibreglass tube with a wall thickness of 3.2mm ( $\frac{1}{8}$ inch).
+The rod or tube must have an outside diameter of 25.4mm (1 inch) and be between 204mm (8 inches) and 304mm (12 inches) in length.